mpsido/keycloak-tutorial/steps.md

 docker run --rm -p 8080:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin123 -it jboss/keycloak
 ```

-Step 2: go to [localhost:8080](localhost:8080) (you may need to wait a few minutes).
+Step 2: go to [localhost:8080](localhost:8080) (you may need to wait a few minutes until the server is ready to listen).
 Then, go the admin console.

+*Remark*: user and passord are those that you specified in the environment variables you pass with the docker command (admin/admin123).

 Create a "realm": a realm is a sort of namespace where the permissions are managed.